-There are endless STEM (Science, Technology, Engineering and Maths) learning opportunities along our canals and rivers, from understanding biological habitats and calculating the physics of water management.
+There are endless STEM (Science, Technology, Engineering and Maths) learning opportunities along our canals and rivers, from understanding biological habitats to calculating the physics of water management.
 Watch our short film to see Ellowes Hall School demonstrating how water pressure is used in engineering lock design.

 Our STEM learning programme aims to inspire Key Stage 3 students using real-life examples from along our waterways.
 Developed with support from the Rolls Royce Graduate Scheme, our exciting activities will bring STEM to life in your classroom!

 All of our activities last about an hour (with extension work also available) and engage students in a hands-on, practical way about different aspects of canal design, use and maintenance.